-- (a) make a full and impartial investigation into the matter in respect of which the Commission is established: and (b) furnish in writing a report on the results of the inquiry. including a statement of the reasons leading to the conclusions of the Commission.
-A Commission of Inquiry shall have all the powers, rights and privileges of a judge of the High Court at a trial in respect of - (a) enforcing the attendance of witnesses and examining them on oath, affirmation or otherwise: compelling the production of (b)documents: (c) issuing a commission or request for the examination of witnesses abroad, and - (d) making interim orders. - (3) A Commissioner appointed under section 200 shall not be liable to any action or suit in respect of any matter or thing bona fide done or omitted to be done in the performance of his or her functions as a Commissioner.
+- 1. A Commission of Inquiry shall - a. make a full and impartial investigation into the matter in respect of which the Commission is established; and - b. furnish in writing a report on the results of the inquiry, including a statement of the reasons leading to the conclusions of the Commission. - 2.
+A Commission of Inquiry shall have all the powers, rights and privileges of a judge of the High Court at a trial in respect of - a. enforcing the attendance of witnesses and examining them on oath, affirmation or otherwise; - b. compelling the production of documents; - c. issuing a commission or request for the examination of witnesses abroad, and - d. making interim orders. - 3.
+A Commissioner appointed under section 200 shall not be liable to any action or suit in respect of any matter or thing bona fide done or omitted to be done in the performance of his or her functions as a Commissioner.